LeeBohyun/mysql-tpcc/split/tpcc_order_line_split.md

 	const dtuple_t*	tuple,	/*!< in: tuple to insert */
 	ulint		n_ext,	/*!< in: number of externally stored columns */ mtr_t*		mtr)	/*!< in: mtr */

 ```
+0. try to insert to the next page if possible before split
+1. Decide the split record;
+- split_rec == NULL means that the tuple to be inserted should be the first record on the upper half-page
+	-  if (btr_page_get_split_rec_to_right(cursor, &split_rec)) : split at the current record near supremum (sequential insert)
+	- else if (btr_page_get_split_rec_to_left(cursor, &split_rec)) : split at current record near infrimum
+	- else : split at the middle record (page_get_middle_rec(page))
+2. Allocate a new page to the index
+3. Calculate the first record on the upper half-page, and the first record (move_limit) on original page which ends up on the upper half
+4. Do first the modifications in the tree structure
+5. Move then the records to the new page
+6. The split and the tree modification is now completed.
+Decide the page where the tuple should be inserted
+7. Reposition the cursor for insert and try insertion
+8. If insert did not fit, try page reorganization.
+For compressed pages, page_cur_tuple_insert() will have attempted this already.

 ## Order-Line Table Split

 ### Order-Line Table Structure